teyiadzufeh/noemdek-task-a/README.md

 ## Description

-The assessment task is designed to assess the skills and knowledge of the candidate in backend development.
 It includes building a RESTful API using Node.js and Express.js, with features such as user authentication, data validation, and database integration.

 ## Database choice explanation